Sequence and Consequence: Sequentiality

 \section{Sequentiality}

-\vflat does not include all the sentences that are valid on all $\omega$-sequence frames.
+\vflat does not include all the sentences that are valid on every $\omega$-sequence frame.
 To see this, we can appeal to the fact that \vflat is sound for flat order frames (the right-to-left direction of \cref{flatt}).
 Consider the flat order model in \cref{nonsequential}.

 It is easy to see that (a)--(c) are true at 1 while (d) is false at 1:

 But in any $\omega$-sequence model where (a)--(c) are true, (d) must be true as well.
 Suppose for contradiction that (a)--(c) are true at $\sigma$ but (d) is false there.
 Then $\sigma$ has a first $\neg(p\vee q)$-tail, at which $r$ is false; let $n$ be the rank of that tail.
 Since (c) is true at $\sigma$, $n$ cannot be 0, so $\sigma^{[n-1:]}$ exists.
 Either $p$ or $q$ is true at $\sigma^{[n-1:]}$.
 If $p$ is, then $\sigma^{[n:]}$ is the first $\neg p$-tail of $\sigma^{[n-1:]}$, so $\neg p > r$ is false at $\sigma^{[n-1:]}$, contradicting (a).
 Similarly, if $q$ is true at $\sigma^{[n-1:]}$, $\sigma^{[n:]}$ is the first $\neg q$ tail of $\sigma^{[n-1:]}$, so $\neg q > r$ is false at $\sigma^{[n-1:]}$, contradicting (b).